 The District is committed to an ongoing review of its programs and services for both effectiveness and efficiency.
-To accomplish this, the District examines how to best provide essential services on a costeffective basis and to re-direct resources to the schools.
-The following factors will have a direct impact on the 2022-2023 fiscal year budget and future budgeting decisions:
+To accomplish this, the District examines how to best provide essential services on a cost-effective basis and to re-direct resources to the schools.
+The following factors will have a direct impact on the 2023-2024 fiscal year budget and future budgeting decisions:

-- The most recent budget submittal by the governor for the State indicates that there will be an increase in per pupil funding for the upcoming fiscal year. - The Public Employees Retirement Association (PERA) of Colorado, the pension plan that covers all district employees, made several changes to address its unfunded liabilities.
-The employee's contribution rate will increase from 10.5% to 11% beginning July 1, 2022. - The actual funded student enrollment taken on the official count day of October 1, reported that the number of students was 62 more students than in fiscal year 2022.
-This increase will help address continuing education challenges. - For the fiscal year that just ended, 2021-2022, the District decreased the ending fund balance of the General Fund by \$810,661.
-The current 2022-2023 Budget reflects a decrease in the ending fund balance mostly due to one-time capital expenditures. - With the recent submittal of the State budget the District is anticipating increases in future funding due to continuing improvements within the State economy.
+- The most recent budget submittal by the governor for the State indicates that there will be an increase in per pupil funding for the upcoming fiscal year. - The Public Employees Retirement Association (PERA) of Colorado, the pension plan that covers all district employees, stayed static for the upcoming year.
+The employee's contribution rate will remain at 11%. - The actual funded student enrollment taken on the official count day of October 1, reported that the number of students was 78 more students than in fiscal year 2023.
+This increase will help address continuing education challenges. - For the fiscal year that just ended, 2022-2023, the District decreased the ending fund balance of the General Fund by \$1,092,030.
+The current 2023-2024 Budget reflects an increase in the ending fund balance to offset several years of spending down the existing fund balance. - With the recent submittal of the State budget the District is anticipating increases in future funding due to continuing improvements within the State economy.